 Once the scan is completed, all CSS files are listed under the CSS Files node in the Knowledge Base, highlighted in red and bold.
 You can access the same information in the Knowledge Base Report and Knowledge Base Tab.

-Netsparker forms Knowledge Base Nodes upon its findings.
-If the CSS Files node is not listed, it means that Netsparker could not find any.
+Netsparker forms Knowledge Base Nodes on its findings.
+If the CSS Files node is not listed, it means that Netsparker did not find any.

 For further information, see Knowledge Base Nodes.

 How to View the CSS Files Node in Netsparker Enterprise